davidbradway/resume-bibtex/resume.rst

 Objective
 =========

+-  Use technical and administrative skills to facilitate projects advancing state of the art imaging techniques
--  Planning, data science, visualization, image processing, and research administration
+-  Utilize knowledge of data science, visualization, imaging, and research operations at Duke
--  Project and program management, engineering, science, research and development
+-  Further refine skills in project and program management, science and engineering, and research and development

 Work Experience
 ===============